Primordial black hole induced gravitational waves in $f(R)$ gravity: Results

 \section{Results}

 Having derived above the scalar-induced GW signal in $R^{1+\epsilon}$ gravity as well the dominant contribution to it, namely the resonant one \eqref{eq:Omega_GW_res_approx}, the large $v$ (LV) one \eqref{eq:Omega_GW_LV_approx} and the scalaron one \eqref{eq:Omega_GW_scalaron_approx} let us now see how the SIGW signal behaves.
-In \Fig{fig:Omega_GW_FR_vs_GR} we depict in the left panel the SIGW signal in $R^{1+\epsilon}$ gravity for $M_\mathrm{PBH} = 10^4\mathrm{g}$ and $\Omega_\mathrm{PBH,f} = 3\times 10^{-10}$ and $\epsilon = 5\times 10^{-4}$ (blue curve) and the respective gravitational-wave signal in GR (green curve).
+In \Fig{fig:Omega_GW_FR_vs_GR} we depict the SIGW signal in $R^{1+\epsilon}$ gravity for $M_\mathrm{PBH} = 5\times 10^7\mathrm{g}$, $\Omega_\mathrm{PBH,f} = 10^{-8}$ and $\epsilon = 10^{-24}$ (blue curve) and the respective gravitational-wave signal in GR (green curve).
 As one can see, the $R^{1+\epsilon}$ gravity SIGW signal peaks at a frequency $f_\mathrm{peak} \equiv \frac{k_\mathrm{c}}{2\pi}$ smaller compared to the GR one due to the fact that scalar perturbations grow exponentially within the PBH-eMD era, imposing thus a non-linear cut-off $k^{-1}_\mathrm{c}$ larger than the $k^{-1}_\mathrm{UV}$ GR cut-off.
-In addition, we also note the higher amplitude of the $R^{1+\epsilon}$ gravity signal compared to the GR for very small PBH abundances, here at the level of $10^{-10}$, justified again from the exponential growth of $\Psi^{(1)}$ during the PBH-eMD era.
+In addition, we also note the more peaky behaviour of the GW spectrum around $k_\mathrm{c}$ within $R^{1+\epsilon}$ gravity compared to the GR GW spectrum behaviour around $k_\mathrm{UV}$.
+In the infrared (IR) regions both $f(R)$ and GR GW spectra scale linearly with the frequency.

+In the ultraviolet (UV) frequency however, one can check that within $R^{1+\epsilon}$ gravity, $\Omega_\mathrm{GW}\propto f^{35/2}$ around $k_\mathrm{c}$ [See the left panel of \Fig{fig:Omega_GW_ET_zoom}], in contrast with the respective $f^{11/3}$ GR frequency scaling~\cite{Domenech:2020ssp}.
+This highly peaky behaviour can be understood from the fact that at $k = k_\mathrm{c}$ all of the three GW dominant contributions (resonant, $\mathrm{LS}$ and scalaron ones) peak, mostly the resonant and large $v$ (LV) contributions [See the right panel of \Fig{fig:Omega_GW_ET_zoom}], making thus this $f(R)$ gravity GW signature quite distinctive compared to the respective GR one, where the SIGW signal features a smoother behaviour around its peak frequency at $k = k_\mathrm{UV}$.